-Service sales for the three months ended June 30, 2011 increased \$1.1 million, or 22%, to \$6.2 million from \$5.1 million for the three months ended June 30, 2010.
+Service sales for the three months ended September 30, 2011 increased \$1.5 million, or 24%, to \$7.6 million from \$6.2 million for the three months ended September 30, 2010.
 The primary reason for the increase was a \$1.6 million increase in airtime sales for our mini-VSAT Broadband service.
-Partially offsetting this increase was a decline of \$0.4 million in contracted engineering services.
+Partially offsetting this increase was a decline of \$0.2 million in contracted engineering services.
 The decrease in contracted engineering services is attributed to our decision to concentrate our engineering efforts on initiatives associated with our global roll-out of the mini-VSAT network and our FOG products and de-emphasize non-strategic engineering services requested by customers.
+Because of the anticipated relatively lower level of seasonal usage of our airtime services, we do not expect any material change in service sales for the fourth quarter of 2011.